ethanimproving/Ethan-s-Digital-Garden/src/site/notes/History/Family Tree/Wales/Owain.md

 <span
 	  class='ob-timelines'
 	  data-img = 'https://i.imgur.com/DI3DgZ7.jpeg'>
-	  Chapter Two: Guardian of Gwynedd
+	  Chapter Nine: Guardian of Gwynedd
 </span>

 ![Depict King Owain ap Gruffydd Of Gwynedd in a 12th century Wales castle, with a helmet and a sword, and a scepter in his other hand. wearing a white robe.](https://i.imgur.com/DI3DgZ7.jpeg)